mvysny/karibu-testing/karibu-testing-v8/README.md

   one or more components are matching.
 For example: `_expectNone<Button> { caption = "Delete" }`.
 Java:
   `_assertNone(Button.class, spec -> spec.withCaption("Delete"));`
 * `_expectOne<type of component> { criteria }` will expect that there is
-  exactly ono **visible** component matching given criteria in the current UI; the function will fail if none, or more than one components are matching.
+  exactly one **visible** component matching given criteria in the current UI; the function will fail if none, or more than one components are matching.
 For example: `_expectOne<Button> { caption = "Delete" }`.
 Java:
   `_assertOne(Button.class, spec -> spec.withCaption("Delete"));`.
 Note: this is
   exactly the same as `_get()`, but it may communicate the intent of the test better if you're